Jj0520/FileWise/README.md

 # FileWise - AI-Powered File Search Application

-A Windows desktop application built with C# WPF that enables semantic file search using local AI models via Ollama.
+A Windows desktop application built with C# WPF that enables semantic file search using either Google Gemini (API key) or local AI models via Ollama.
 FileWise indexes your local files and allows you to query them using natural language.

 ## Features